qinghai-zheng/FESRL/README.md

 # FESRL
 Source codes of the work "Large-Scale Multi-View Clustering via Fast Essential Subspace Representation Learning" published in IEEE SPL 2022.

-The demo file (including corresponding datasets) of UCI is included in this repository.
+The demo file (including corresponding dataset) of UCI is included in this repository.
 We run the demo on Matlab 2018b on a PC with Windows 10 x64 operation system.

 If you find this repository useful in your research, please cite our work as follows, thanks.